jaychang0917/SimpleApiClient/README.md

 ```

 ## <a name=mock_response>Mock Response</a>
-To enable response mocking, set `ApiClientConfig.isMockDataEnabled` to `true`.
+To enable response mocking, set `SimpleApiClient.Config.isMockDataEnabled` to `true`.

 ### Mock sample json data
 To make the api return a successful response with provided json